 - Remove the cake from the refrigerator and proceed to the remaining frosting to the top and edges of the cake.
 To get a nice smooth edge, use your offset spatula and icing smoother to wipe away excess frosting.

 - Then take your flat angled spatula and very gently press it onto the bottom edge of the cake, rotate the lazy Susan, continuing to press the knife into the cake until it reaches the top edge.
 This will create the rippled effect on the sides of the cake.

 - Take the extra frosting and pipe florets on top of the cake.

-- To make the ganache, microwave the chocolate chips together with the heavy cream for 30 seconds, stirs and return to the microwave for another 30 seconds or until the chocolate is melted.
+- To make the ganache, microwave the chocolate together with the heavy cream for 30 seconds, stirs and return to the microwave for another 30 seconds or until the chocolate is melted.
 Drizzle with a spoon down the sides of your cake.

 - Keep this cake in an airtight container.

 This Chocolate Sweet Potato Cake with Cinnamon Brown Sugar Frosting is three layers of homemade chocolate cake loaded with sweet potato bites.
 The cake is fluffy and spongy, and a hint of spice.
 The frosting is to die for and the perfect topping for this cake.